Evanpie711/EvansPortal2CompileScripts/README.md

-This is a basic script for compiling maps on linux with wine and native hammer addons
+This is a basic script for compiling maps on linux with wine and native hammer addons or fully native with p2ce

 **Setup**